 “Fear is an aggressive predator of joy and creativity in the workplace.”
 Terence Deal & M.K.
 Key

-(While we are away, we’re sharing another popular post from earlier this year – everybody’s favorite topic FEAR.
-It’s around in big doses right now.
-Seems like dormant fears that were obscured by better economic times have surfaced.
-It’s so easy to allow ourselves to be driven by fear in this economy.
-But the price tag is high – for business and for our own well-being.
+The price tag on fear is high – for business and our own well-being.
 Emotional contagion is real.
 Fear is catchy.
 Old fears get easily activated.
-The way we talk to ourselves is critically important in these times.
-Remember – you are in charge of your own narrative)
+The way we talk to ourselves is a critically important factor in how we activate our fears.
+External events are real, but are in charge of your own narrative.

-Some years ago we came across an important book that has shaped our thinking about workplace culture.
-Revised in ’98, Driving Fear from the Workplace, by Dan Oestreich and Kathleen Ryan, revealed the realities and costs of the culture of fear that pervades so many workplaces.
+Some years ago we came across an important book that has shaped our thinking about workplace culture. , Driving Fear from the Workplace, by Dan Oestreich and Kathleen Ryan, revealed the realities and costs of the culture of fear that pervades so many workplaces.

 “We can’t run a successful society when fear-based (non thinking) is the norm.”
 Jason Seiden

 Driving Fear from the Workplace describes some of the “undiscussables” (the secrets that everyone knows) at work:

 Certainly, there have been advances in the ways that organizations handle employee input into these areas – but in our experience, we’ve got a long way to go, especially in dealing with the last two items on the list – personal problems and individual feelings.
 Partly, this stems from the persistent collective belief that there is no place in business for the personal and a general lack of emotional intelligence in the average workplace.